Radar, Gun Laying, Mk. I and Mk. II: Calibration problems

 Construction of the mat took about 50 men four weeks to complete.
 By the end of January 1941 only 10 sites had been upgraded, and all the while new AA emplacements were being set up so that the number of prospective sites was increasing more rapidly than they could be completed.
 By April, Pile had concluded that 95% of the AA sites would need the mats, and they expected 600 sites to be operational by March 1942.
 The program ultimately ran on for years, petering out as new systems were introduced that did not require the mats.
 The mat program formally ended in March 1943.

 Another problem, never wholly solved, was that any balloon barrage in the area would form a powerful reflector rendering anything behind it invisible.
-This was particularly annoying as the balloons were often placed nearby the AA guns as the two systems were used together to protect high-value targets.
+This was particularly annoying as the balloons were often placed near the AA guns as the two systems were used together to protect high-value targets.
 A solution was considered in the form of a system that would allow low-lying reflections to be eliminated, but this was not fully developed.